bxlxx/bxlxx/README.md

 ### Hi there 👋 I'm Wu Xinyu

 - 🌱 I'm looking for a new job
-- 🔭 I’m currently working on the opensource web application firewall - [coraza](https://github.com/corazawaf/coraza)
+- 🔭 I’m currently working on the web application firewall - [coraza](https://github.com/corazawaf/coraza)

 <!--
 **bxlxx/bxlxx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.